venugopc/amazon-201d1/README.md

 * VSCode
 * Git
-* OSX, Linux, or Windows with Git-Bash installed.
+* OSX, Linux, Windows with a sub system of Linux (WSL), or Git-Bash installed.
 * Chrome Browser